White chocolate: In the United States

 By the 1990s, however, white chocolate had become unpopular and disliked, and Nestlé discontinued Alpine White in 1993.
-That decade, The Hershey Company introduced Hershey's Cookies 'n' Creme, a white chocolate product embedded with cookie chunks, to the US market, and Nestlé's released a White Crunch bar; however, these failed to turn around sales.
+That decade, The Hershey Company introduced Hershey's Cookies 'n' Creme, a white chocolate product embedded with cookie chunks, to the US market, and Nestlé released a White Crunch bar; however, these failed to turn around sales.
 As of 2001, much of the "white chocolate" sold in the United States was made of palm kernel oils or hydrogenated fats and called "compound coating".
 It was sold as "ivory", "blanc", or just wrapped in clear plastic bags, and labels did not clearly distinguish between white chocolate made with and without cocoa butter.
 The popular disdain for white chocolate could be seen in hyperbolic opinions expressed in an online survey that April, wherein participants stated it "tasted like candle wax" and was "for communist spies."

 In the early 1990s, Hershey and the Chocolate Manufacturers Association (now part of the National Confectioners Association) began lobbying the Food and Drug Administration to regulate a standard of identity for white chocolate.
 The FDA at the time forbade white chocolate being marketed as "chocolate" unless manufacturers held rare permits that had to be renewed every fifteen months.
 (Note: The Hershey Company was one of the few companies that held this permit and thus could market confectionery such as Cookies 'n' Cream bars as containing white chocolate.)
 In deliberating what a standard of identity for white chocolate would be, the agency struggled to establish what percentage of cocoa was appropriate and whether to permit the addition of antioxidants.
 In 1997, the FDA released a proposal for a standard of identity, and in 2002, in response to a decade of lobbying, the administrative burden of the permit system and to make it easier to market US white chocolate internationally, the FDA regulated a standard of identity for white chocolate for the first time.
 This was enforced beginning in 2004 and required white chocolate to be made of at least 20% cocoa butter.
 As demand for cocoa butter caused prices to double between 2005 and 2015, some American producers switched to producing white chocolate for the premium chocolate market.